How to use Stedi's Search Payers API

 We've left out the interfaces and enums to save space.

-Search by payer name, alias, or ID
+Search by payer name, payer ID, or alias

 , ATENA